-US Postal Service rolls out new dog attack prevention program
+US Postal Service rolls out dog attack prevention program

 Aybar said as often as carriers change routes, this new program is really going to help them out and give them a peace of mind.

-"I don't want to get bit- and I don't want my fellow co-workers to get bit."
+"I don't want to get bit - and I don't want my fellow co-workers to get bit."